valeriangalliat/blog/public/2016/03/looking-back-at-2015.md

 ### March 18

-First release of [markdown-it-anchor], another of my (relatively) most successful personal open source projects, this time by number of contributions (5 pull requests, and 10 issues, OMG).
+First release of [markdown-it-anchor], another of my (relatively) most successful projects, this time by number of contributions (5 pull requests, and 10 issues, OMG).

-It's a flexible plugin for the [markdown-it] Markdown parser allowing to add an ID and an anchor to headings.
-I released it on the day following [markdown-it-title], [markdown-it-highlighted], and [markdown-it-highlightjs].
-These are all plugins I needed to improve my
+It's a flexible plugin for the [markdown-it] Markdown parser allowing to add an ID and an anchor to headings (I'm using it on this very blog).
+I released it on the day following [markdown-it-title][markdown-it-title], [markdown-it-highlighted][markdown-it-highlighted], and [markdown-it-highlightjs][markdown-it-highlightjs].
+These are all plugins I needed to improve my <abbr title="Keep it simple, stupid">KISS</abbr>
-<abbr title="Keep it simple, stupid">KISS</abbr> blog engine.
+blog engine.

 [markdown-it]: https://github.com/markdown-it/markdown-it
 [markdown-it-anchor]: https://github.com/valeriangalliat/markdown-it-anchor